- Location: Munich, Germany

 - Best Time to visit:09:00 to 17:00 hrs.
 Closed: January 1, Shrove Tuesday, Good Friday, May

-If you thought masterpieces are limited to the fields of art and culture, you need to come to the Deutsches museum.
+If you thought masterpieces are limited to the fields of art and culture, you need to come to the Deutsches Museum.
 The length and breadth of the collections at the Deutsches museum — Masterpieces of science and technology is simply stupendous.
 There are tools, instruments and other exhibits ranging from fields as diverse as mining and atomic science, and spanning from the Stone Ages to the present times.
-It is a great place for scientists, students and scholars of science as well as children to get a first hand view of over 100,000 scientific tools and instruments.
-A visit to the Deutsches museum is entertaining, educative as well as inspiring, for you get to know about the lives of some of leading scientists of the country and also see their handiworks in your very eyes.
+It is a great place for scientists, students, and scholars of science as well as children to get a first-hand view of over 100,000 scientific tools and instruments.
+A visit to the Deutsches Museum is entertaining, educative as well as inspiring, for you get to know about the lives of some of the leading scientists of the country and also see their handiworks in your very eyes.

 History of the Deutsches Museum

 The museum was built by a small group, the Society of German Engineers, under the leadership of electrical engineer Oskar von Miller.
 The idea was to create a science and technology museum, showcasing the worldwide developments of science and increasing a penchant for scientific knowledge among the people.
 Prince Ludwig agreed to act as a patron for the museum in 1903.
 In an act of 1903, the city council of Munich decided to donate the uninhabited coral island for the construction of the museum building.
 From then on, the island came to be known as the Museum Island.
 The Academy of Sciences also agreed to present its extensive collection of mathematical and physical instruments to the newly founded Deutsches Museum.
 The gates were opened on November 12, 1906, with some temporary exhibits.
 A foundation stone for a permanent building was laid the very next day.